waltercostamb/features_pipeline/README.md

   <img src="./figures/DAG_features_pipeline.png" alt="Alt Text" width="550"/>
 </p>

+# Performance

 Below follows the time and memory performance of the pipeline for 3 different input sizes.
 For these calculations, we used 1 core and default parameters, with the exception of "emapper_block_size", which was set to a higher value of 10.0.
+The default value of EggNOG emapper's "emapper_block_size" is 2.0.
+Increasing this value to 10.0 increases memory consumption, but reduces run time.

 Time performance            |  Memory performance :-------------------------:|:-------------------------: